 How the fires started

-Black Friday was the culmination of a dry summer following a drought period that had lasted several years.
+Black Friday was the culmination of a dry summer following a drought period that lasted several years.
 As a result, many creeks and rivers had dried up, and people living in Melbourne were under water restrictions.
 In addition, dry heat and hot winds sapped moisture from the ground, leaving forest floors and the open plains tinder dry.

 The fires on Black Friday was also resulted to a combination of human causes.
 Landowners, graziers, miners, forest workers, and campers either deliberately or carelessly contributed to the 1939 fires by lighting fires before 13 January.
 The causes included burning off for land clearing and grass growth, lighting campfires, inappropriate sawmill operations, and domestic fires.

 Fires initially started as early as December 1938, and the majority had begun in the first week of January 1939.
 Some fires could not be extinguished, while others were left unattended.
 High temperatures and strong northerly winds fanned these separate fires.
 The fires eventually combined and created a massive fire front that swept mainly over the mountain country in the northeast of Victoria and along the coast in the southwest.

 The Black Friday bushfires had a significant impact on the environmental history of Victoria.
 The fires profoundly damaged hectares of forests, affected oil fertility, and impacted essential water catchments.
 In addition, soil burned to such a degree and depth that it took decades to restore its natural chemistry.
 Water catchments were severely impacted for years after the fires by ash, dirt, and burnt debris washed into rivers during heavy rain.